777arc/textbook/content/frequency_domain.rst

    :align: center
    :target: ../_static/freq-shift.svg

-Frequency shift is inteogral to DSP because we will want to shift signals up and down in frequency for many reasons.
+Frequency shift is integral to DSP because we will want to shift signals up and down in frequency for many reasons.
 This property tells us how to do that (multiply by a sine wave).
 Here's another way to visualize this property:

 .. image:: ../_static/freq-shift-diagram.svg
    :align: center